dandean/comfydb/README.md

 web applications.
 ComfyDB exposes a **robust functional API** for individual data stores on top of the rather limited [native key/value pair API](http://dev.w3.org/html5/webstorage/).

 ComfyDB goes a step further to **ensure the integrity of your data**.
-The native browser API stores all values as strings, so ComfyDB passes everything you save through a JSON filter, ensuring that when put data in, you will get it back in the correct data-type.
+The native browser API stores all data as type string.
+ComfyDB passes everything you save through a JSON filter, ensuring that when put data in, you will get it back in the correct data-type.

 **ComfyDB is supported in all major browsers**, including Safari 4, Firefox 3.5 and IE8.
 If a browser supports